 3.1.2.
 The core portfolio would include utility-owned generation, all power purchase agreements, including qualifying facility agreements, SCE’s Mission Sunrise contract and other energy purchases necessary to fill any net short portfolio position.
 The inclusion of Sunrise in the core portfolio would be subject to advance resolution of affiliate rules, assignment by CDWR and credit standards.
 Modification of existing asset sale prohibitions may be required to facilitate portfolio management.

 3.1.3 The cost of the core portfolio would be allocated among core and core-elect customer classes on an equal cents per kWh basis, taking into account time variation of costs.
 Within customer classes, rates shall be designed in a manner to provide time-based price signals.
-For the core class, this would mean continuation of the existing or modified tiered rates.
+For the residential class, this would mean continuation of the existing or modified tiered rates.

 3.1.4.
 The core portfolio would bear the full cost of capital additions under traditional cost-of-service ratemaking principles, with major additions pre-approved by CPUC.

-3.2 A core customer taking direct access prior to the effective date of the proposal would be “grand fathered”, provided that the customer would bear the responsibility for other applicable nonbypassable charges.
+3.2 A core customer taking direct access prior to the effective date of the proposal would be “grand fathered”, provided that the customer would bear the responsibility for applicable nonbypassable charges.

 3.3 Upon the effective date of the proposal, core customers with loads of less than 20 kW could elect to engage in direct access only to procure “green” energy, subject to the payment of applicable nonbypassable charges.
 A returning customer would be obligated to give notice to regain access to core portfolio consistent with applicable tariffs in place as of the effective date of this proposal.